connexcs/docs/docs/customer/auth.md

         :material-menu-right: **`Enabled (Timeout)`**: Send UDP ping every 60 seconds and disconnect the call (terminate registration) if the pings aren't returned.

-    + **Retain DID**: When Enabled, inbound calls will retain the desination number (DID) the call is sent to in the system, rather than use the SIP Username.
+    + **Retain DID**: When Enabled, inbound calls will retain the destination number (DID) the call is sent to in the system, rather than use the SIP Username.
     + **Smart Extension**: Calls are sent to the Class5, not Class4 infrastructure.
 This feature is currently in Alpha and is not recommended.

          ![alt text][sip-b]